damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

  - **Definition:** *The user guide consists of translating what’s not comprehensible to a plain language for everyone to understand and it helps non-technical people pinpoint and solve problems without expert assistance.*

   ```
+What should include the documentation of manufacturing technology?
 What should include the description of the final product?

  1. Product name